VeraZab/test/README.md

 ## CircleCI

-For more documentation about CircleCI, visit the [docs](https://github.com/zeit/next.js).
-Learn more about the creators [here](https://zeit.co).
+For more documentation about CircleCI, visit the [docs](https://circleci.com/docs/2.0/).